ObsidianMaximus/wifidrivers/legacyboot.md

 **NOTE : DO THIS AFTER INSTALLING PARTED!**

-`sudo parted /dev/sdX`  *# Here replace X with the letter of your drive [ yes the drive, and not any sub-partition of it.*
+`sudo parted /dev/sdX`  *# Here replace X with the letter of your drive [ yes the drive, not any sub-partition of it. ]*

 `(parted) mklabel gpt`